TW-GHC18-Booth/GHC2017/README.md

-# Grace Hopper Conference 2017 Coding Exercises
+# Grace Hopper Conference 2018 Console App Coding Exercises

 # Exercises

 ## General Notes
-* Problems are given in Java, Ruby, and/or JavaScript
+* Problems are given in Java, Ruby, .NET Core, and/or JavaScript
 * Test cases are given to guide you along the way
 * Classes are empty